ElementsProject/lightning/doc/lightning-listpeerchannels.7.md

 [comment]: # (GENERATE-FROM-SCHEMA-END)

 On success, an object with a "channels" key is returned containing a list of 0 or more objects.
-If *id* and/or *state* are supplied and no matching nodes are found, a "channels" object with an empty list is returned.
+If *id* and/or *status* are supplied and no matching nodes are found, a "channels" object with an empty list is returned.

 The objects in the *channels* array will have at least these fields: